Congratulations!

 . . .Or Take a Vacation

-After your big race, you can spend the rest of your vacation celebrating your massive achievement by touring around, eating delicious new cuisine, and getting your rest where you can.
+After your big race, you can spend the rest of your vacation celebrating your massive achievement by touring around, eating delicious new cuisine, and getting your rest where possible.

 A lot of what you need to take into consideration when choosing your first ultra has to do with the specifics of the race.

-Therefore, it is important for us to make decisions that will help us control as much as possible.
+The longer the race, the more chance there is for something not to go our way.
+Therefore, we need to make decisions that will help us control as much as possible.
 We can start by choosing a race that is advantageous to us.

-Take into consideration where you live and look for a race that you could simulate during your long runs.
+Consider where you live and look for a race you could simulate during your back-to-back long runs.
+It is an excellent advantage to do training runs in conditions or terrain similar to those of your race.

 I already know you love a challenge because you are reading up on how to choose your first ultramarathon, but let’s save extreme conditions for your second or third.